Josh Duggar: 2021 arrest, trial, and conviction for child sexual abuse material

 The U.S. Attorney for the Western District of Arkansas recommended a federal investigation of Duggar.
 In November 2019, as a part of a U.S. Department of Justice initiative to protect children from sexual abuse and exploitation, U.S. Homeland Security agents searched Duggar's used car dealership, Wholesale Motorcars.
 On April 29, 2021, U.S. Marshals arrested Duggar on federal charges of receiving and possessing CSAM (child sexual abuse material).
 Prosecutors believed the images were transmitted in May 2019.
 Law enforcement became aware of Duggar's illegal activity during an investigation into a file-sharing service that Duggar was known to use, noting that Duggar was the only employee present when the files were downloaded.
 The federal grand jury's indictment accused Duggar of "knowingly" receiving pornographic images of children who were under 12 years old.
 Duggar was arrested and booked into the Washington County Jail.
 On April 30, 2021, he pleaded not guilty to one count each of charges of receiving and possessing CSAM.

 U.S. Chief Magistrate Judge Erin L. Wiedemann said that, if Duggar were to be awarded bail, he would have to be "in a residence where there's no minor in the home".
 At that time, Duggar's six children were under the age of 11, and his wife Anna was pregnant; the seventh child was born in October 2021.
 Duggar was granted conditional bail at a bond hearing on May 5, and he was released from jail and transferred into the custody of a third-party custodian.
 As part of the conditions for his bail, Duggar was permitted to have contact with his children only in the presence of his wife.
 He was required to wear an ankle monitor and to obtain a probation officer's permission to leave the third-party custodian's home.
 Furthermore, he was not allowed to access the Internet and could not be inside a residence where firearms were stored.

 Gerald Faulkner, a special agent for Homeland Security Investigations, stated the files on the computer were "in the top five of the worst of the worst that I've ever had to examine".
-One of the videos allegedly in Duggar's possession is a hurtcore video, named Daisy's Destruction, created by Australian murderer and rapist Peter Scully, which depicts the rape and torture of three young girls including an 18-month-old toddler.
+One of the videos allegedly in Duggar's possession is a hurtcore video, named Daisy's Destruction, created by Australian murderer and rapist Peter Scully, which depicts the rape and torture of three young girls including an 18-month-old toddler and the apparent murder of a 12-year-old girl.